pactus-project/docs/content/tutorials/grpc-sign-transactions.md

 This command initializes a Pactus blockchain as a localnet.
 The purpose of this network is for testing.
 The above command actually restores a node from the given mnemonic.
-This helps you to create the same wallet with this tutorial.
+This helps you create the same wallet for this tutorial.
 The first two addresses in this wallet are:

 ```text
 tpc1zhv2hq30rnu9lkjusgwqk4f5qfdr72sd2mndnn6